 The main body of your piece should be snappy and skimmable and, more importantly, relevant.
 Offer value to your audience and make sure information is as accessible as possible.
 Images, charts and bullet points can help with the flow of your mail and break up blocks of text, but keep it succinct.

 Holding back some of the information can also be a great way to encourage your prospect to visit your website for further information.
-For more on writing great copy, read; 7 clever copywriting secrets for business owners.

 5. A Clear Call To Action